Embeddings

 Voyage HTTP API

-You can also get embeddings by requesting the Voyage HTTP API.
+You can also get embeddings by requesting Voyage HTTP API.
 For example, you can send an HTTP request through the curl

 command in a terminal: